Multiple Sclerosis

 • Substance: tobacco smoking

 • Historically, proximity to the equator and its correlation with increased vitamin D exposure were inversely proportional to MS incidence.
-However, recently, this association has been less obvious and may be due to lifestyle changes that have led to decreased sun exposure in these locations (2).
+However, this association has been less noted and may be due to lifestyle changes leading to decreased sun exposure in these areas (2).

 Commonly Associated Conditions